NagisaKong/SIM2025Q4-CNJAHJ-/README.md

 ## Current Capabilities
 - **Authentication first**: the root route redirects to the login form and the dashboard is protected by a session check.
 - **Admin workspace**: signed-in user administrators can create, update, search, and suspend user accounts and profiles.
+- **User story catalogue**: authenticated users can review every role's user stories from a dedicated page to align feature work.
 - **Role selection on login**: the form remembers the selected role and username after a failed attempt.
 - **Streamlined UI**: cards, tables, and stacked forms provide a lightweight layout focused on data and actions.
 - **English demo data**: all sample roles, requests, opportunities, and metrics are authored in English for consistency.